Self-Hosted Installation

 Platform API key

-If you lose the platform key, regenerate it:
+If you lose the platform key, generate a new one by running the in-container init script:

 Installer flags